VBAndCs/sVB-Small-Visual-Basic/Readme.md

 * sVB can define test functions and you can use the UnitTest library to run them and show the test results.

-* sVB Lib folder now includes the LitDev library, so you can use it directly in your code.
+* The sVB Lib folder now includes the LitDev library, so you can use it directly in your code.

 * sVB can run a subroutine in a new thread by using it as a handler to the Thread.SubToRun event, which is not actually an event, but it will run the subroutine immediately in a new thread.
 So, you can set the handler of this event as many times as you need (but don't exceed 100 threads).
 Ex:
 ```